thermondo/sigsci-container/README.md

 **startup settings**

 The container will only start the sigsci agent after your app is running.
-It knows your app is running when it responds with a non-error response on a configured HTTP endpoint.
+It knows your app is running when it responds to an HTTP request on a configured HTTP endpoint.

 * `SIGSCI_WAIT_ENDPOINT`: (optional) the HTTP endpoint that indicates your service is running. you could set this to something like `ht` or `version`, for example. the default value is an empty